NREL/FuelLib/README.md

 ~~~

 ## Running the code
 This repository includes multiple tutorials of ways to use FuelLib.
-We recommend starting with `tutorials/mixtureProperties.py`, which calculates a given mixture's density, viscosity and vapor pressure from GC x GC data.
+We recommend starting with the basic tutorial, `tutorials/basic.py`, which is documented at [https://nrel.github.io/FuelLib/tutorials.html#introduction].
+The script `tutorials/mixtureProperties.py` calculates a given mixture's density, viscosity and vapor pressure from GC x GC data.
 The results are plotted against data from NIST and [Edwards (2020)](https://apps.dtic.mil/sti/pdfs/AD1093317.pdf).

 # Contributing
 New contributions are always welcome.
 If you have an idea for a new feature follow these steps: